Transport-for-the-North/caf.van/docs/source/methodology.rst

 annual matrices (for each model segment) by the period factor provided for each of the given time periods.
-The time period factors should be provided separately to respect the different time profiles for each of the model segments, the factors are provided in the `LGV Parameters Spreadsheet <#lgv-parameters-spreadsheet>`__.
+The time period factors should be provided separately to respect the different time profiles for each of the model segments, the factors are provided in the :ref:`van parameters spreadsheet`.

-.. |LGV delivery parcel and grocery trip ends methodology - flowchart| image:: _static/images/LGV_methodology-Delivery.png
-.. |LGV commuting attractions trip ends methodology - flowchart| image:: _static/images/LGV_methodology-Commuting-Attractions.png